alvinashcraft/speaking/2025/1116_VSLiveOrlando/links.md

-# Links from VSLive! @ Orlando 2025
+# Links from Live360 2025 in Orlando

 Date: **November 16-22 2025**